Frequently asked questions

 Do eligible interest-holders have the capacity to legally stop landholders from pursuing a carbon project?

-An eligible interest-holder under the Emissions Reduction Fund is a person or organisation that has a specific legal interest in the land on which a carbon project is being, or will be, conducted.
+An eligible interest-holder under the Australian Carbon Credit Unit Scheme is a person or organisation that has a specific legal interest in the land on which a carbon project is being, or will be, conducted.
+For example, an eligible interest-holder includes a bank or mortgagee.

 In some circumstances eligible interest-holders will not grant consent for a project to take place on land in which they have an interest.
 In these cases, the project may need to be varied or voluntarily revoked.